dayatkun01/Arduino-Joystick-7Segment-Display/README.md

 Note: Maybe you wondering why, because why i told u for use Analog in arduino for joystick SW than Digital? because, you arduino pin would be fulled fill by LED

-And you are all set! you ready for use
+And you are all set! you ready for using this

 Now i will give you the control